How do I troubleshoot memory and CPU issues in Elastic Beanstalk?

 - Monitor your instances using Amazon CloudWatch.

-- Enable enhanced health reporting and monitoring and configure advanced health rules for your Elastic Beanstalk environment (such as CPU load averages).
+- Configure advanced health rules for your Elastic Beanstalk environment (such as CPU load averages).

 Analyze your log files to troubleshoot your memory and CPU issue

-After gathering data from your metrics, try the following:
+After gathering data from your metrics, do the following:

 - Review the log files from the instances in your Elastic Beanstalk environment.

-- Analyze key log files (such as /var/log/messages) and search for messages about high CPU or out-of-memory (OOM) events.
+- Analyze key log files (such as /var/log/messages), and then search for messages about high CPU or out-of-memory (OOM) events.

 - Use your log file results to figure out why the process is consuming a high amount of CPU or memory.

-Note: For example, you could find a large number of requests in Apache access logs or NGINX access logs.
+Note: For example, you might find a large number of requests in Apache access logs or NGINX access logs.

-If the issue is ongoing, try the following:
+If the issue is ongoing, then do the following:

 - Use the Linux top or free command to view details on CPU and memory consumption.

-If you don't find any errors, then the traffic load to your environment could have increased.
+If you don't find any errors, then the traffic load to your environment might have increased.
 To handle increased traffic, try the following: